-DrugAbuse.com aims to provide educational content and recovery resources to those struggling with alcohol abuse and drug addiction.
-We offer original content that explores the causes and effects of addiction and covers news and notable trends in addiction treatment, as well as developments in national and state drug policies.
+DrugAbuse.com aims to provide educational content and recovery resources to those struggling with alcohol abuse, drug abuse, and addiction.
+We offer original content that explores the causes and effects of drug abuse and addiction and covers news and notable trends in addiction treatment.
+We also aim to keep our reader up-to-date with developments in national and state drug policies.

 How Our Helpline Works